risk-first/website/menagerie/Process-Risk.md

 ![Process Risk, and it's consequences, compared with Agency Risk](images/generated/risks/process/process-risk.png)

 When we talk about "[Process Risk](Process-Risk)" we are really referring to these types of risks, arising from "following a set of instructions."
-Compare this with  [Agency Risk](Agency-Risk), which is risks due to _not_ following the instructions, as shown in the above diagram (which we will review in a forthcoming section).
+Compare this with  [Agency Risk](Agency-Risk) (which we will review in a forthcoming section), which is risks due to _not_ following the instructions, as shown in the above diagram .
 Let's look at two examples, how [Process Risk](Process-Risk) can lead to [Invisibility Risks](Communication-Risk#invisibility-risk) and [Agency Risk](Agency-Risk).

 ### Processes And Invisibility Risk